 Interpretive summary

 Previous studies reported bedded packs improve cow welfare and comfort and have advantages for manure management, soil health, and water quality.
 Consensus is lacking on whether bulk tank milk quality, udder health, udder hygiene and milk production are compromised on bedded packs.
-In an observational study measuring these outcomes during the non-grazing season on 21 organic dairies in Vermont, bedded packs were similar to tiestalls and freestalls.
+In an observational study measuring these metrics during the non-grazing season (typically November-May) on 21 organic dairies in Vermont, bedded packs were similar to tiestalls and freestalls in the aforementioned outcomes.
 We conclude that bedded packs are a viable option for dairy cattle housing during the non-grazing season in the Northeastern US.

 Running head: